RenatoFernandesTotti/Renato-Fernandes-GSoC2019/README.md

 ### Liquid galaxy setup

-Inside the [frontend repo][frontend] you will find a file named .env.production Inside said file you will find the following content:
+Inside the [frontend repo][frontend] you will find a file named .env.production which contains:

 ```env
 VUE_APP_backEnd=